-For a traditional, all-American take on the pin-curl, blow-dry hair and split into several sections.
+For a traditional, all-American take on the pin-curl, blow-dry hair and split it into several sections.
 Next, use your index and middle fingers to help curl each section inward on itself, securing the inseam with pins to your scalp.
 Tip: This is also an effective heatless curling technique, so skip the blowdry—and prep hair with a mousse, like Dove Curl Defining Mousse instead.

 20. Tight Pin Curls

 A glamorous way to set hair in and out of the boudoir was to cover it with a scarf or snood, as seen here.
 Bring this into 2021 with the use of a trendy paisley-print twilly!
-This look can be achieved with a variety of scarf textures such as silk, and etcetera.
+This look can be achieved with a variety of scarf textures such as silk, etcetera.

 We’re surmising this demure, pin-coiled fringe, teamed with rows of pearls, was the ultimate 1920 debutante’s look of choice.
 This look is the perfect way to look simply elegant while keeping your hair out of your face.

 Thinking about trying one of these 1920s hairstyles?
 Be sure to snap a picture and tag us @AllThingsHairUS!
 Also, for more hairstyle inspiration, be sure to subscribe to our newsletter below!